System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Value Function and KKT Interpretation

 \subsection{The game value function of GNEPs}

 In the analysis of optimal control problems, the value function plays a fundamental role.
-It allows to conclusively characterize optimality in Dynamic Programming, it can also be linked to the Maximum Principle.
-Specifically, in first-order optimality conditions of the Maximum Principle or its simpler Euler-Lagrange variants the gradient of the value function is related to the co-state/adjoint, i.e., to the dual variable linked to the equality constraints imposed by the dynamics.
-Given that~\eqref{eq:KKT_GNEP} are from a per-agent perspective just first-order (KKT) conditions---though all agents consider the same dynamics and they have to agree on the same sate trajectory---one may wonder what is a GNEP-specific counterpart of the optimal control value function?
+It allows to characterize optimality in Dynamic Programming~\cite{Bellman54a}, it can also be linked to the Maximum Principle.
+Specifically, in first-order optimality conditions of the Maximum Principle the gradient of the OCP value function is related to the co-state/adjoint, i.e., to the dual variable linked to the equality constraints imposed by the dynamics.
+Given that~\eqref{eq:KKT_GNEP} are from a per-agent perspective just first-order (KKT) conditions---though all agents consider the same dynamics and state trajectory---one may wonder is there a GNEP-specific counterpart of the optimal control value function?

 To this end, recall the construction of $\ell$ as the sum over all agent-specific costs $\ell^v$, cf.~\eqref{eq:ellStack}.
-Summing $\ell$ from $k=0$ to $k=N-1$ leads to the \textit{game value function} which measures the performance of the agent population at $\x$
+Summing $\ell$ from $k=0$ to $k=N-1$ leads to the \textit{game value function} $V_N^*:\bb X_0 \to \R$ which measures the performance of the agent population at $\x$